 Conventional wisdom suggests the amount of income you'll need in retirement using a replacement ratio (where retirement income equals a percentage of pre-retirement income) can be anywhere from 70 to 85 percent.
 While this is a good starting point, it may not be realistic for everyone.
-That's because intuitively the replacement ratio should be proportional to the level of pre-retirement income.
-The higher the income the higher the replacement ratio.
+That's because, intuitively, the replacement ratio should be proportional to the pre-retirement income level.
+The higher the income, the higher the replacement ratio.
 However, this line of thinking has evolved based on research that suggests your replacement ratio is inversely related, not proportionally related, to your pre-retirement income.
 This means the higher your income before retirement, the lower your replacement ratio.
 It works just the opposite for lower-wage earners.

-Essentially, those with higher-paying jobs had proportionally more of their income going to retirement, job-related expenses, and taxes before retirement, rather than necessities.
-And once they retire these expenses go away, resulting in a lower amount of income needed to fund the necessities and reducing the percentage of pre-retirement income needed.
+Essentially, those with higher-paying jobs had proportionally more income going to retirement, job-related expenses, and taxes before retirement than necessities.
+And once they retire, these expenses go away, resulting in a lower income needed to fund the necessities and reducing the percentage of pre-retirement income needed.

-Using the new replacement ratio formula (below), someone with an income of $86,882 would have a replacement ratio of only 58 percent, not 70-85 percent as under the old formula.
-In some cases, this can reduce the amount of retirement income needed by up to 32 percent.
-Someone using the old formula would have over saved by that amount.
+Using the new replacement ratio formula (below), someone with an income of $86,882 would have a replacement ratio of only 58 percent, not 70-85 percent, as under the old formula.
+In some cases, this can reduce the retirement income needed by up to 32 percent.
+Someone using the old formula would have over-saved by that amount.

 Median Replacement Rates as a Percentage of Pre-Retirement Income